-It is important for local and foreign couples to understand and know that their multiple circumstances, conditions and set of rules & regulations that govern the distribution of assets after the divorce.
-Wife & husband should not worry about the guardianship if the will or agreement has been properly drafted and attested by the local courts.
+It is important for local and foreign couples to understand and know the multiple circumstances, conditions, and set of rules & regulations that govern the distribution of assets after the divorce.
+The wife & husband should not worry about guardianship if the will or agreement has been properly drafted and attested by the local courts.

 We advise couples to get legal assistance from our associate expert UAE divorce lawyers to face all the challenges and legal issues that will arise during and after the procedure of divorce.

-What Happens to Property and Assets in United Arab Emirates which are Under One Name?
+What Happens to Property and Assets in the United Arab Emirates which are Under One Name?

-The local legislation applies to wealth distribution in UAE irrespective of the religion, gender, or nationality; especially if there is no will agreement to follow.
+The local legislation applies to wealth distribution in the UAE irrespective of religion, gender, or nationality; especially if there is no will agree to follow.
 The Sharia law governs the distribution of assets in UAE especially if the couples fail to decide on any terms prior to deciding for a divorce.
-This applies to all kinds of assets including bank account, insurance policy, bank accounts, investments, or any other form of assets.
+This applies to all kinds of assets including bank accounts, insurance policies, bank accounts, investments, or any other form of assets.

-According to law the couple of scenarios that will help to understand expatriates couple to understand the handling and distribution of assets following the divorce.
+According to law a couple of scenarios will help to understand expatriates couple to understand the handling and distribution of assets following the divorce.
 The scenarios are:

-● With investments that are registered on wife’s name but were required by using husband’s money, the file therefore holds the legal right with assets.
-If required, the couple may agree to any settlement plan wherein the assets are transferred to husband when the divorce is finalized.
+● With investments that are registered in the wife’s name but were required by using the husband’s money, the file, therefore, holds the legal right with assets.
+If required, the couple may agree to any settlement plan wherein the assets are transferred to the husband when the divorce is finalized.

-● In case of joint ownership to property, if the couple has drafted any will and legalized the will it will become null & void and will be considered a useless paper for law.
-The proper documents are required by court to prove any ownership right.
+● In the case of joint ownership of property, if the couple has drafted any will and legalized the will it will become null & void and will be considered a useless paper for law.
+The proper documents are required by the court to prove any ownership right.

-● The will has to be re-done if husband and wife remarries as the former attested will become null & void if the couple as acquired any asset together.
+● The will have to be re-done if husband and wife remarry as the former attested will become null & void if the couple as acquired any asset together.

-● In United Arab Emirates the Sharia law is implemented for the division of assets and investment if in case there is no will drafted.
+● In the United Arab Emirates, the Sharia law is implemented for the division of assets and investment if in case there is no will drafted.

-What Happens to Children Following Divorce in United Arab Emirates?
+What Happens to Children Following Divorce in the United Arab Emirates?

-The children suffer the mental trauma in case of divorce and are badly hit by the whole stressful process.
-It is advisable for couples to plan the guardianship to prevent kids from any kind of sufferings that they might face during and after the proceedings of divorce.
-If couples are to re-marry, they must make sure to consider the following things to avoid any kind of chaos in future:
+The children suffer mental trauma in case of divorce and are badly hit by the whole stressful process.
+It is advisable for couples to plan guardianship to prevent kids from any kind of suffering that they might face during and after the proceedings of divorce.
+If couples are to re-marry, they must make sure to consider the following things to avoid any kind of chaos in the future:

 ● If the wife remarries after divorce only children from 1st marriage are entitled to inheritance and assets acquired from 1st marriage.
 The children from 2nd marriage will not hold any right on such assets.

-● When both parents remarry the children from 2nd marriage will not have any right on assets that were inherited by children from 1st marriage.
-In case of will, the new will have to be drafted and power of attorney should be replaced with the new one.
+● When both parents remarry the children from the 2nd marriage will not have any right to assets that were inherited by children from the 1st marriage.
+In case of a will, the new will have to be drafted and the power of attorney should be replaced with the new one.

-What Happens When Assets in United Arab Emirate are Held Jointly?
+What Happens When Assets in the United Arab Emirates are Held Jointly?

 It is better to have a settlement plan by husband and wife for mutually held assets.
 The settlement will clear any kinds of doubts and will clearly define the ownership and in some cases the guardianship of children.
 However, it is important to finalize the settlement plan before the finalizing of divorce.

 Divorce can be very stressful for both parties.
 If you need any guidance do not feel hesitate to contact us.
-Our associates divorce expert lawyers in UAE have a wide experience of handling such cases successfully.
-Our associates divorce expert lawyers in UAE make sure to make the process smooth and less stressful
+Our associate divorce expert lawyers in UAE have a wide experience of handling such cases successfully.
+Our associate’s divorce expert lawyers in UAE make sure to make the process smooth and less stressful